Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 Unsurprisingly, Gen Zs expect their jobs to mirror their overall lifestyle.

-As the Deloitte Gen Z and Millennial survey shows, 86% of Gen Zers see purpose-driven work as pivotal to their overall well-being and satisfaction.
+This percentage has gone slightly up compared to the 2024 Deloitte Gen Z and Millennial survey, where 86% of Gen Zers saw purpose-driven work as pivotal to their overall well-being and satisfaction.

 70% of Gen Zers want to be promoted within the first 18 months

-74% of Gen Zs expect high starting salaries and job stability from potential employers
+74% of Gen Zers expect high starting salaries and job stability from potential employers

 Being fairly compensated for your work shouldn’t be up for debate, and Gen Zers are here to prove it.

-As the Handshake survey on Gen Z expectations has shown, 74% of Gen Zs rank high starting salary and job stability as their top priorities when choosing a job.
+As the 2025 Handshake survey on Gen Z expectations has shown, 63% of Gen Zers rank high starting salary and 70% rank job stability as top factors when choosing a job.

 But, the very idea of targeting high salaries while being purpose-motivated inevitably raises an eyebrow or two, especially among older adults.